noahmartello/discord-bot-tip4serv-loyalty-rewards/README.md

 # Discord Points & Shop Bot

-A feature-rich Discord bot with points tracking, shop system, and fun games like Mines and Roulette!
+A Discord Bot that tracks Tip4Serv Purchases.
+Includes a loyalty points system, games, & a shop to spend points!

 ## Features